senbong87/batchrun/README.md

 1. Download and Set up [Batchrun]

     You can download the batchrun script, make it executable and put it in the directory which is in the `$PATH` environment variable.
-The following example assumes that `~/bin` is in your `$PATH` enviroment variable.
+The following example assumes that `~/bin` is in your `$PATH` environment variable.

     ```
     $ chmod +x batchrun